sudislife/Simplex-Method-with-Java/README.md

 Also I've kinda made the loop go only till a max of 10 matrices.
 You can change that easily.
 Just ctrl + f on your editor and type in loop.
 You should be able to see a for loop.
 Change 10 to whatever number you want to, to change the max number of times you want the loop to run.

+This also means that after the max amount of loops it'll show the answer even though conditions are not satisfied...
+I'll fix this later too.